 All the assets and liabilities required to be classified as either current or non-current.

-The Company presents assets and liabilities in the standalone financial summary statement of assets and liabilities based on current / non-current classification.
+The Company presents assets and liabilities in the statement of assets and liabilities based on current / non-current classification.

 An asset is classified as current when it satisfies any of the following criteria: